x Challenges and Discrimination

 Brainstorm

-To this day, Indigenous peoples are fighting for the government to not only reconcile its harmful past treatment of Indigenous peoples, but to also revisit polices that continue to harm them.
+To this day, Indigenous Peoples are fighting for the government to not only reconcile its harmful past treatment, but also to revisit polices that continue to cause harm.

 Reading Time